FeathersRe/PIXIE/README.md

 Diffusion to produce the end product, as well as back-end linking of the platform to our software to ensure users will be able to complete all operations by only our program’s UI.
-Ideally, the simplified and easily made-to-move nature of end products under this conversion will be very suitable in actual gameplay presentations.
+Ideally, the simplified and easily made-to-move nature of end products under this conversion will be very suitable in actual gameplay presentations.~~ Mode 2 - Final Degree Conversion.
+As a result of the lack of suitable training resources, the outcome achieved while establishing the goal of a standard template was rather unacceptable in actual rendering.
+Instead, our team decides to change our course of development to rendering head portraits of characters of a standard size.
+T

 ![Mode 2 Effect](Pics/fig1.2.png)